Historic Preservation Tax Credit Program (HTC)

 Description

-The Historic Tax Credit (HTC) Program helps provide an incentive for the redevelopment of commercial and residential historic buildings in Missouri.
+• To provide an incentive for the rehabilitation of commercial and residential historic structures in the state of Missouri.

-• Provides state tax credits equal to 25% of qualified rehabilitation expenses for approved historic structures.
+• A state tax credit equal to 25% of the total qualified rehabilitation expenditures (QREs) for the eligible property.

 • State tax credits can be carried back as far as 3 years, and has a carry forward of 10 years.